 Step 2.
 Consider Pursuing National Certification

-One or more nationally recognized credentials in medical assisting may provide you with the competitive edge needed to secure a medical assistant job in Illinois.
-Further, it is now becoming commonplace for everyone from employers to liability practice insurance carriers to require medical assistants to hold one or more nationally recognized credentials.
+One or more nationally recognized credentials in medical assisting can provide you with the competitive edge you’ll need to secure a job in Illinois.
+It’s also becoming increasingly common for employer insurance carriers to require medical assistants to hold one or more nationally recognized credentials.

-The two most widely recognized credentials in the industry, both of which require meeting specific eligibility requirements (which are satisfied through the completion of a medical assistant education program) and passing a certification examination include:
+The two most widely recognized credentials in the industry, both of which are achieved by meeting specific education and/or experience requirements and passing a certification examination, include:

-- Certified Medical Assistant, American Association of Medical Assistants
+- Certified Medical Assistant (CMA), American Association of Medical Assistants

-- The Registered Medical Assistant, American Medical Technologists
+- The Registered Medical Assistant (RMA), American Medical Technologists

 - National Center for Competency Testing: The National Certified Medical Assistant